QuarkNerd/blog/lpage/_posts/2015-07-02-surprising-things-about-js.md

 ## Destructuring with numbers

-Another aspect of destructuring you might not realise is that the property names do not have to be unqouted strings.
+Another aspect of destructuring you might not realise is that the property names do not have to be unquoted strings.
 They can be numbers..

 {% highlight js %}
 var {1 : a} = { 1: true };